MyJetTools/nginx-ext/readme.md

 ## What is this?

-This is an add-on to the nginx, which gives the ability to control nginx by rest-api interface.
+This is an add-on to the nginx, allowing to control nginx by rest-API interface at *:8000 HTTP port.

 ### How to start it